AGRINFO AGRINFO logo

 What is changing and why?

 The European Union (EU) is discussing amending the maximum residue levels (MRLs) for triclopyr (see Table 1).
-There will be particular impacts on citrus fruits, apricots, and rice.
+There will be particular impacts on citrus fruits.

 Actions